w3c/wot-thing-description-toolchain-tmp/tests/data/3-actions/README.txt

-This category contains various examples concerning the "actions" interaction affordance.
+This category contains various examples demonstrating use of the "actions" interaction affordance.